huynhsamha/fake-server/README.md

 # fake-server

-Full fake REST APIs for frontend test.
-Powered by [JSON Server](https://github.com/typicode/json-server).
+🚦Full fake REST APIs for frontend test 🏓 Powered by [JSON Server](https://github.com/typicode/json-server) 🚀🚀

-Created with <3 for front-end developers who need a quick back-end for prototyping and mocking.
+Created with ❤️ for front-end developers who need a quick back-end for prototyping and mocking.

 No setup required, available database and REST APIs on heroku.